gchq/stroom-docs/content/en/news/releases/v07.02/breaking-changes.md

 date: 2023-10-20
 tags:
 description: >
-  Changes in this version of Stroom that may break existing processing or ways of working.
+  Changes in Stroom version 7.2 that may break existing processing or ways of working.
 ---

 {{% warning %}}